-The more suitable in terms of climate red wines occupy 90% of the area.
+The more suitable for the climate red wines occupy 90% of the area.
 The most important are Aglianico, Alicante ( Garnacha Tinta ) Barbera.
 Cabernet Franc.
 Cabernet Sauvignon, Calabrese ( Nero d'Avola ) Castiglione.
 Gaglioppo (with a quarter of the vineyard), Greco Nero.
 Magliocco Canino.
 Malvasia Nera di Brindisi, Marsigliana Nera ( Magliocco Dolce ) Merlot.
 Montepulciano.
 Nerello Cappuccio.
 Nerello Mascalese.
 Nocera.
 Petit Verdot.
 Prunesta.
 Sangiovese and Syrah,

 Important white wines are Ansonica ( Inzolia ) Chardonnay.
 Greco Bianco.
 Guardavalle, Guarnaccia ( Coda di Volpe Bianca ) Malvasia Bianca di Candia.
 Manzoni Bianco.
 Montonico Bianco, Moscato Bianco ( Muscat Blanc ), Pinot Bianco ( Pinot Blanc ), Riesling Italico ( Riesling ), Sauvignon ( Sauvignon Blanc ) Sémillon, Traminer Aromatico ( Gewurztraminer ) Trebbiano Toscano.
 Verdicchio Bianco and Zibibo ( Muscat d'Alexandrie ).
 There are the ten IGT areas (or IGP - the land wines) Arghillà, Calabria, Costa Viola, Lipuda, Locride, Palizzi, Pellaro, Scilla, Valdamato and Val the Neto.
 The nine DOC wines make up around 40% of the wine production: